geo-vi/unknown-universe-web/README.md

 1. Install docker and docker-compose
 2. Run `make build` followed by `make run`
+3. Create the databases with `make db`
-3. To reload changes run `make reload`
+4. To reload changes run `make reload`

-## Setting up MariaDB

-1. Setup docker or XAMPP/LAMPP
-2. Open the phpMyAdmin dashboard
-3. Head to the *Import* tab
-4. Import `database/do_system.sql`
-5. Import `database/do_server_ge1.sql`
+### Default Admin User

+- username: administrator
+- password: 12345

 ## Developers
 Currently only Shock, Avyiel and Adrian187.

 Project started in 2016.
-Reboot by Shock, Adrian187 & Avyiel
+Reboot by Shock, Adrian187